 Global Perspectives Film Series

-Enjoy your lunch hour with us by viewing one of the many films from our library.
+Enjoy your lunch hour with us!
+Come view one of the many extraordinary films from

 - 12:00 noon CT

 No Más Bebés tells the story of a little-known but landmark civil rights case, Madrigal v.
 Quilligan.